rustshop/rustshop/README.philosophy.md

 His impossible without sticking to universal tools.

-## Engineers are too afraid of building their own tooling
+## SWEs are often too afraid of building their own tooling

 IMO, SWE is primarily a craft.
 And what kind of craftsman would build tools for others and when having a need for a tool